Barbarala14/super-star/src/pages/about.md

 template: page

 ---
-Hi, I am Barbar.
+Hi, I am Barbara.
 A recipe developer, e-book author and yoga teacher in training who enjoys helping people live a healthy and balanced lifestyle.
 With this blog I would like to inspire you to make healthy choice everyday so that you can in turn inspire others through your example.